ZettaIO/restic-compose-backup/README.md

 Backup using https://restic.net/ for a docker-compose setup.

-Automatically detects and backs up volumes in a docker-compose setup.
+Automatically detects and backs up volumes, mysql, mariadb and postgres databases in a docker-compose setup.
 This includes both host mapped volumes and actual docker volumes.

+* Each service in the compose setup is configured with a label to enable backup of volumes or databases
+* When backup starts a new instance of the container is created mapping in all the needed volumes.
+It will copy networks etc to ensure databases can be reached
+* Volumes are mounter to `/backup/<service_name>/<path>`
+  in the backup process container. `/backup` is pushed into restic
+* Databases are backed up from stdin / dumps
 * Cron triggers backup
-* Volumes for all running containers are backed up

 ## Configuration